thuqinyj16/thuqinyj16.github.io/_pages/about.md

 Research and Work Experience
 ======
 While deep neural networks have achieved impressive performance, there are still three main challenges: (1) domain knowledge integration, (2) data insufficiency, and (3) model interpretability.
-I focused on (1) at THU (supervised by Prof. Zhiyuan Liu), (2) \& (3) at USC (supervised by Prof. Xiang Ren).
+Overly replying on computing power and human-created labels is not a good trend for deep learning.
+I believe knowledge-guided NLP is a solution to these challenges.

 * Executing Data Augmentation with Natural Language Explanations (News: paper accepted by ICLR 2020!)
   * Summer 2019, INK lab, University of Southrn California